- Automobiles & Motorcycles

 LITHIUM CELL FORM FACTOR

-When you take off the top of a lithium battery pack, youll first notice the individual cells and a circuit board of some kind.
-There are three types of cells that are used in lithium batteries: cylindrical, prismatic, and pouch cells.
-For the purpose of this blog, all cells are lithium iron phosphate (LiFePO4) and 3.2 volts (V).
+When you open up a lithium battery pack, the first components you encounter are the individual cells along with a circuit board.
+There are three primary types of cells utilized in lithium batteries: cylindrical, prismatic, and pouch cells.
+For this discussion, all mentioned cells will specifically be lithium iron phosphate (LiFePO4) cells, which operate at 3.2 volts (V).

 CYLINDRICAL LITHIUM CELLS

-A cylindrical cell resembles a traditional household battery, like a AA battery, which inspired its shape when these cells first entered the market in the mid-s.
-Cylindrical lithium cells are available in various widths, lengths, and amp-hour ratings, and can be classified as either energy or power cells.
-These cells are versatile, used in both large and small battery packs with different capacities and voltages.
-However, cylindrical cells are particularly ideal for applications requiring smaller Ah batteries, such as power tools, drones, children's toys, and medical equipment, where space and weight are critical to performance.
+The cylindrical cell is designed similarly to common household batteries, such as AA batteries, which influenced their initial design when these cells were introduced in the market.
+These cylindrical lithium cells come in various widths, lengths, and amp-hour ratings, categorized further as energy or power cells.
+Their versatility allows them to be used in both large and small battery packs with differing capacities and voltages.
+Particularly, cylindrical cells are optimal for applications requiring smaller amp-hour batteries, including power tools, drones, toys, and medical devices where spatial constraints and weight are critical considerations.

 PRISMATIC LITHIUM CELLS